apache/datafusion/docs/source/library-user-guide/api-health.md

 the PR so we can highlight the changes in the release notes.

 [docs.rs page]: https://docs.rs/datafusion/latest/datafusion/index.html
-[SemVer Compatibility Section of the cargo book]: https://doc.rust-lang.org/cargo/reference/semver.html#change-categories
+[semver compatibility section of the cargo book]: https://doc.rust-lang.org/cargo/reference/semver.html#change-categories

 ## Deprecation Policy

 When deprecating a method:

 - Mark the API as deprecated using `#[deprecated`] and specify the exact DataFusion version in which it was deprecated
 - Concisely describe the preferred API to help the user transition

 The deprecated version is the next version which will be released after the deprecation PR is merged.
 For example, if the next scheduled release `41.0.0`, and a method is deprecated in a PR, the deprecated version will be `41.0.0`.

 API deprecation example: